 In some descriptions, it is recorded that a huge statue, representing either Alexander the Great or Ptolemy I in the form of the Sun God, Helios, stood on the top of the lighthouse.
 This would have been an obvious message to anyone entering Alexandria by sea that the city was now under ‘Ptolemaic management’.

 Besides being a propagandistic symbol of Ptolemaic legitimization, the Pharos was also a guide for sailors to the harbor.
 Alexandria was a very important city in Ptolemaic Egypt, as it was not only its capital, but also its gateway to the Mediterranean.
 Hence, the building of a lighthouse to ensure that ships, especially those of merchants, could safely arrive at Alexandria’s harbor would have brought economic benefits to the Ptolemies.

-The lighthouse was damaged by a series of earthquakes between 3rd and 12th centuries and is believed to have been completely destroyed in the early 14th century.
+The lighthouse was damaged by a series of earthquakes between the 3rd and 12th centuries and is believed to have been completely destroyed in the early 14th century.
 In 1994, hundreds of huge masonry blocks from the original lighthouse were found in waters off the island .

-The real location of the elusive Hanging Gardens of Babylon has eluded researchers for centuries.
-It is the only one of the Seven Wonders of the Ancient World whose exact location is still unknown.
+The real location of the elusive Hanging Gardens of Babylon has evaded researchers for centuries.
+It is the only one of the Seven Wonders of the Ancient World of which the exact location is still unknown.